ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 ## List runtimes

-List the runtimes registered in EdgeFarm ALM for your user use the `alm get runtimes` subcommand.
+List the runtimes registered in EdgeFarm ALM for your account using the `alm get runtimes` subcommand.

 ```console
 $ edgefarm alm get runtimes